-Based on his own observations and those of Tycho Brahe, Kepler advanced three laws governing planetary motion

-- 1. All planets move on ellipses with the sun at one locus; - 2.
+- Based on his own observations and those of Tycho Brahe, Kepler advanced three laws governing planetary motion - 1.
+All planets move on ellipses with the sun at one locus; - 2.
 A given planet always sweeps out equal areas in equal tines; - 3.
 The square of planet's period is proportional to the cube of its mean orbital radius.

-- Newton provided a set of laws governing all moving objects - Inertial motion is constant and rectilinear; Acceleration = force/mass;

-- 3. For any change in momentum something suffers an equal and opposite change in momentum. - 4.
-Gravitation law: $F=Gm1m2/R^2$ - One can derive Kepler's laws from Newton's - Kepler's account is a special case of Newton
+- 1. Inertial motion is constant and rectilinear; - Acceleration = force/mass; - 3.
+For any change in momentum something suffers an equal and opposite change in momentum. - 4.
+Gravitation law: $F=Gm_1m_2/R^2$ - One can derive Kepler's laws from Newton's - Kepler's account is a special case of Newton